 On the flip side, one of the realities of keeping things real is that I’ve also got to face hard truths.
 And the latest hard truth given to me by some regular readers and many casual observers is that I’m an early retirement failure.

-Facing The Truth Of Early Retirement Failure
+Facing The Truth: Why I Failed At Early Retirement

 As an example, check out this comment from Dan on my post, Less Retirement, More Entrepreneurship:

 “Thinking about it some more, isn’t your situation a case of early retirement failure?
 You thought you had enough money for early retirement.
 After having a child, you reassessed your situation and decided you needed more money.
 One of the criticisms of FIRE is “It all changes when you have kids” which seems to describe your situation.